Photography: Michael Nangreaves | Story: An Artsy Home Decorated Like a Winter Wonderland for the Holidays

 EAT: Grab your favourite bottle of vino, a fresh loaf of bread, fine cheeses and some fruits and veggies, and dine à la the French.

 DO: This probably doesn't sound like the most exciting way to spend the New Year, but hear us out: Consider spending some time curled up next to your loved one, writing out your goals for the year.
-If mindfulness is something you crave in 2019, we recommend tackling Project You, a journal/workbook for getting the most out of the year ahead.
+If mindfulness is something you crave, we recommend tackling Project You, a journal/workbook for getting the most out of the year ahead.